Claire Daly

-Claire Daly is a baritone saxophonist and composer.
+Claire Anne Daly (February 26, 1958 – October 22, 2024) was an American baritone saxophonist and composer.

 Early life

-Daly was born in Bronxville, New York.
+Daly was born in Bronxville, New York on February 26, 1958, and grew up in Scarsdale, New York.
 She began playing the saxophone at the age of 12, becoming interested in jazz when she attended a Buddy Rich performance at the Westchester County Center.
 She attended Berklee College of Music, mainly playing alto and tenor saxophones, and graduated in 1980.

-Later life and career
+Career

 After graduating, Daly played alto and tenor saxophone in two rock bands while performing jazz in the Boston area.
 She moved to New York City in 1985 and began her career as a freelance baritone saxophonist.
-Beginning in the mid-1990s, she performed frequently with pianist Joel Forrester and together they released 6 CDs.
+Beginning in the mid-1990s, she performed frequently with pianist Joel Forrester and together they released six albums.

 Daly's first album as a leader, Swing Low, was released in 1999.
-It was later installed in the William Jefferson Clinton Library, Little Rock, Arkansas as a CD significant to the President while in office.
+It was later installed in the Clinton Presidential Center, as an album that was significant to President Bill Clinton.

 As the original baritonist with the DIVA Jazz Orchestra she toured for seven years.
 In 2000 she performed at the Mary Lou Williams Women in Jazz Festival with her quartet.
 The next year she was guest soloist with the Billy Taylor Trio at the Kennedy Center.
 She released, Heaven Help Us All (on her own label, Daly Bread Records), in 2004, as bandleader.